-Table 6.1 : Underlying forecast information
+Table 6.1: Underlying forecast information

 Cost driver Application (mostly used for) Sources Australian CPI To convert nominal AUD to real AUD (and vice versa), various non-commodity driven cost items Australian Bureau of Statistics (for historic data), and Reserve Bank of Australia and IMO (for forecast trend).
 Australian EGW labour WPI To account for specific type of (utilities) labour effort required to build and maintain the asset.
 Australian Bureau of Statistics (for historic data), and extrapolation of historic average in the future.
 Western Australia general labour WPI To account for general type of labour effort required to build and maintain the asset.
 Australian Bureau of Statistics (for historic data), and extrapolation of historic average in the future.
 Copper prices Primary equipment, structures, etc. London Metal Exchange (for historic data and short term forecast trend) and Consensus Economic (for long term forecast trend).
 Steel prices Primary equipment, structures, etc. Consensus Economics (for both historic data, and short term and long term forecast trends).
 Foreign exchange rates All forecast commodities price data quoted in international market in USD (to convert USD to AUD).
-Reserve Bank of Australia (for historic data), and Reuters (for forecast trend).
-US CPI All forecast commodities price data quoted in international market in nominal USD term (to convert nominal USD to real USD and vice versa).
-US Bureau of Labour Statistic (for historic data), and US Congressional Budget Office (for forecast trend).
+Reserve Bank of Australia (for historic data), and CME Group (for forecast trend).
+Previous forecast source Reuters is superseded by CME as the forecast data is sourced from CME via a joint venture agreement between CME and Reuters.
+"By making both cash and futures trading available on one desktop, the launch of CME forex on Reuters paves the way for more dynamic and efficient markets" 13 .
 Australian Engineering Construction price index Civil works, foundation, building, establishment etc. Australian Construction Industry Forum